Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-On January 11, 2018, Commerce published a notice of initiation of an administrative review of the CVD order on rebar from Turkey.
+On September 10, 2018, Commerce published a notice of initiation of an administrative review of the countervailing duty (CVD) order on rebar from Turkey.

-A list of topics discussed in the Preliminary Decision Memorandum is included at the Appendix to this notice.
+A list of topics discussed in the Preliminary Decision Memorandum is included at the appendix to this notice.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users Start Printed Page 63473at http://access.trade.gov and is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
+ACCESS is available to registered users at http://access.trade.gov and is available to all parties in the Central Records Unit, Room B8024 of the main Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
 The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.

 Scope of the Order

-The merchandise covered by the order is steel concrete reinforcing bar (rebar) imported in either straight length or coil form regardless of metallurgy, length, diameter, or grade.
+The merchandise covered by the order is rebar from Turkey.
 For a complete description of the scope, see the Preliminary Decision Memorandum.

 Commerce is conducting this administrative review in accordance with section 751(a)(1)(A) of the Tariff Act of 1930, as amended (the Act).
 For each subsidy program found countervailable, we preliminarily find that there is a subsidy, i.e., a government-provided financial contribution that gives rise to a benefit to the recipient, and that the subsidy is specific.